 Or too dry

 Just like with temperature, leopard geckos are dependent on their surroundings for the condition of their skin.
-If it’s not humid enough in the tank, your gecko won’t eat.
+If it’s not humid enough in the

 If you need to add some moisture, take a spray bottle and mist the gecko’s vivarium.
 Just don’t make it too damp.
 They don’t like that, either.

-Something else is wrong in the tank
+Something else is wrong in the

 One of the things that can prevent your leo from hunting is a lack of hiding places in the vivarium or your gecko not liking the substrate at the bottom.
-If the substrate is moldy or hurts your pet, they won’t hunt over it.
+If the substrate is moldy or hurts your pet, they won’t hunt on it.

 Get a Check-up on your Leopard Gecko’s Health